Patient retention is the best way to earn revenue for your clinic – because it’s a lot cheaper than acquiring new patients.

 A patient retention strategy is just as important, if not more, than a patient acquisition strategy.

-This article breaks down a ready-made patient retention strategy by highlighting key knowledge you need to win at retaining existing patients:
+This article breaks down the best patient retention strategies by highlighting key knowledge you need to win at retaining existing patients:

 - How to think about patient retention at your clinic